Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: The proposed OOD detection setup

 \subsection{Implementation details}

-When evaluating the performance on various $\mathcal{D}_{\text{out}}$ datasets (\cref{tab:multiple-ood-sota}).
-We noticed that the model was able to distinguish the images solely from the different resolution levels.
-To avoid OOD detection from differences in image size, we resized OOD samples to $\mathcal{D}_{\text{in}}$ image size \cite{geirhos2020shortcut}.
-For the text prompting, which is required for the text encoder of the CLIP models, we use the prompt: \emph{an image of a \{label\}}, similar to \cite{radford2021clip}.

-Regarding linear probing, a single linear layer was trained on the precomputed representations.
-We used the Adam optimizer \cite{adam} with a mini-batch size of 256 and a weight decay of $10^{-2}$, for 20K steps in total.
-The learning rate follows a cosine schedule from $10^{-3} \rightarrow 10^{-6}$.
-For few-shot probing, we take the average AUROC over 5 runs and only train for 10K steps.
-To create the adversarial dataset we perform 250 steps with the Adam optimizer with a learning rate of $10^{-3}$ on 1K images.
+Since probing and PLP only train a linear layer on precomputed representations, it is more scalable and significantly faster than fine-tuning while having minimal overhead compared to pseudo-MSP.
+We used the Adam optimizer \citep{adam} with a mini-batch size of $256$ for CIFAR10 and CIFAR100 and $8192$ for ImageNet and trained for $100$ epochs with a weight decay of $10^{-3}$.
+The learning rate is set to $10^{-3} \cdot (\text{mini-batch size})/256$ with a linear warm-up over the first ten epochs and cosine decay after that.
+All the experiments were carried out in a single NVIDIA A100 with $40$GB VRAM.
+Moreover, we emphasize that the standard deviation of probing and PLP is less than $0.01$\%, measured over $10$ independent runs.
+To create the adversarial datasets CIFAR10-A and CIFAR10-AS, we perform $250$ steps with the Adam optimizer with a learning rate of $10^{-3}$ on 1K OOD images.
 We set $\lambda$ to $5 \cdot 10^{3}$ when applying smoothing (Eq. \ref{eq:adv-smooth}).

-All the experiments were carried out in a single NVIDIA A100 with 40GB VRAM.
-Crucially, only a maximum required VRAM of $16$GB was needed to compute the synthetic adversarial datasets with the ViT-G architecture.
-It is also worth noting that all our OOD detection evaluations can be conducted within minutes, in contrast to existing approaches \cite{fort2021exploring,ren2021rmd} that fine-tune the backbone.